Australia's CBA expects home loan growth to push mortgage profit some 3% higher

 That dynamic continues to lead many customers to refinance mortgages to secure cheaper debt.

-CBA - the biggest of Australia’s Big Four banks by assets followed by Westpac Banking Corp, National Australia Bank and Australia and New Zealand Banking Group - reported A$3.89 billion ($3 billion) in cash profit for the six months to Dec.
+CBA - the biggest of Australia's Big Four banks by assets followed by Westpac Banking Corp (WBC.AX), National Australia Bank (NAB.AX) and Australia and New Zealand Banking Group (ANZ.AX) - reported A$3.89 billion ($3 billion) in cash profit for the six months to Dec.
 31, a 10% fall from the previous year.

 Together, the four command the majority of the country's A$1.8 trillion housing loan market.